About Copiah County

 Courts & Case Records

 Copiah County's judicial system operates through multiple court levels with distinct jurisdictions.
-The Copiah County Circuit Court, located at 101 West Gallatin Street in Hazlehurst, Mississippi 39083, handles felony criminal cases, civil matters exceeding $200,000 in controversy, and appeals from lower courts.
-The Circuit Court can be reached at (601) 894-3021.
-The Copiah County Chancery Court, sharing the same courthouse location, exercises jurisdiction over domestic relations matters including divorce and child custody, estate administration, land disputes, guardianships, and adoptions.
+Copiah County Circuit Court, located at 101 West Gallatin Street in Hazlehurst, Mississippi 39083, handles felony criminal cases, civil matters exceeding $200,000 in controversy, and appeals from lower courts.
+The Circuit Court can be contacted through the office’s website.
+Copiah County Chancery Court, sharing the same courthouse location, exercises jurisdiction over domestic relations matters including divorce and child custody, estate administration, land disputes, guardianships, and adoptions.

 - Certified copies of court documents cost $1.50 per page with an additional $1.00 for certification.